Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 Pino and Winston dominate modern Node.js logging for good reason.
 They combine mature ecosystems with robust integrations, enabling everything from local debugging to full trace correlation in OpenTelemetry-based systems.

-Whatever library you choose, aim for structured, contextual, and consistent logs.
-They are your system’s narrative and the only way to understand what really happened when things go wrong.
+Whatever library you choose for your application, aim for structured, contextual, and consistent logs.
+They are your system's narrative, and the only way to understand what really happened when things go wrong.

 Authors